-- (i) All positions of Nurse/Midwife Manager, as defined in Clause 3, Definitions of this Agreement shall be graded by the employer in accordance with the Work Level Statements set out in Schedule 1 to this Agreement. - (ii) The employer may determine a higher grading including a multi-grade, eg. Grade 4-5, Grade 6-7, etc., than provided for under the Work Level Statements where the requirements of the position involve a higher level of complexity and/or an extended role to that generally comprehended by the otherwise applicable Work Level Statement. - (iii) Progression to the second salary point in each grade will occur after twelve months satisfactory service in that grade.
-Provided that accelerated progression within the twelve month period, or on commencement of employment, may occur where the employer is satisfied that such progression is warranted in an individual case. - (iv) If dissatisfied with the grade as determined in any individual case, the Association (and other workplace representative) may discuss the matter with the local Health Service management and, if still dissatisfied, may apply for a review of the grading by the Ministry of Health and the Association at a central level. - (v) No employee is to suffer a reduction in salary as a result of the implementation of the new structure.
-Where an employee would ordinarily be classified at a grade which carries a salary less than their current salary they shall retain their current salary, including all future increases thereto, on a strictly personal basis, while ever they remain in the current position. - (vi) Employees seeking appointment to positions of Nurse Manager are generally expected to possess the core knowledge and skills appropriate to the respective grades as set out in Schedule 1 to this Agreement.
+- (i) All positions of Nurse/Midwife Manager, as defined in Clause 3, Definitions, of this award will be graded by the employer in accordance with the Work Level Statements set out in Schedule 1 to this award. - (ii) The employer may determine a higher grading including a multi-grade, e.g. Grade 4-5, Grade 6-7, etc., than provided for under the Work Level Statements where the requirements of the position involve a higher level of complexity and/or an extended role to that generally comprehended by the otherwise applicable Work Level Statement. - (iii) Progression to the second salary point in each grade will occur after 12 months satisfactory service in that grade.
+Provided that accelerated progression within the 12 month period, or on commencement of employment, may occur where the employer is satisfied that such progression is warranted in an individual case. - (iv) If dissatisfied with the grade as determined in any individual case, the Association may discuss the matter with the local Health Service management and, if still dissatisfied, may apply for a review of the grading by the Ministry of Health and the Association at a central level. - (v) No employee is to suffer a reduction in salary as a result of the implementation of the new structure.
+Where an employee would ordinarily be classified at a grade which carries a salary less than his or her current salary he or she will retain his or her current salary, including all future increases thereto, on a strictly personal basis, while ever he or she remains in the current position. - (vi) Employees seeking appointment to positions of Nurse Manager are generally expected to possess the core knowledge and skills appropriate to the respective grades as set out in Schedule 1 to this award.